 The management committee

-- The management committee must comply with the rules of the association and ensure that individual committee members comply with the rules.
+- The committee must comply with the requirements of the Act, the rules and any other legal obligations of the association.

-- The management committee has a duty to act in good faith and in the best interests of the association.
+- Individual committee members have a duty to act in good faith and in the best interests of the association.

-- The management committee has a duty of care to ensure that its activities and the activities of the association are conducted with reasonable care, skill and diligence.
+- The committee also have a duty of care to ensure that the activities of the association are conducted with reasonable care, skill and diligence.